Awaish-prog/openFabricAiTest/bugReport.md

 ### Title: Run Button Processes Empty Prompt

-**Description**: When we click on run button with an empty prompt it processes the request and tries to display an image.
+**Description**: When a user clicks on run button with an empty prompt it processes the request and tries to display an image.

 **Severity**: Major